Mold in the home: How big a health problem is it?

-Walls, clothes, books, toys and even CDs - nothing is sacred when it comes to mold growth.
-Its seemingly insidious growth can turn prized possessions into musty, moist sadness that only look fit for the garbage.
+Mold can grow on walls, clothes, books, toys, and even CDs.
+It can turn prized possessions into musty relics that only look fit for the garbage.

 What is mold?